Alfred Cope: Career

-Cope was also clerk of the Privy Council 1920–1922.
+Cope was also Clerk of the Privy Council of Ireland 1920–1922.
 After his role in Ireland, he served as General Secretary of the National Liberal Party, 1923–25.

 Cope entered civilian life in 1925, became managing director of Amalgamated Anthracite Collieries, Ltd. 1926–35, and was Chairman of W. Abbott & Sons Ltd.

 When the Second World War began in 1939, Cope took a voluntary role in the office of the Lord Privy Seal under Sir John Anderson.
 He was also elected chairman of the Seaford Urban Council in 1939.

 In 1950 he was asked to assist the Irish "Bureau of Military History", with his recollections of his service in 1920-22.
 He answered in January 1951 that: "...
 I regard the period (and also that following the Treaty) to be the most discreditable of your country's history - it is preferable to forget it; to let sleeping dogs lie.
 It is not possible for this history to be truthful although I am sure Mr. McDunphy will do his utmost to make it so - the job is beyond human skill.
 The I.R.A. must be shown as national heroes and the British Forces as brutal oppressors.
 Accordingly, the Truce and Treaty Will have been brought about by the defeat of the British by the valour of small and ill-equipped groups of irregulars.
 And so on.
 What a travesty it will be and must be.
 Read by future generations of Irish children, it will simply perpetuate the long standing hatred of England and continue the miserable work of self-seeking politicians who, for their own aggrandisement, have not permitted the Christian virtues of Forgiveness and Brotherhood to take its place.
 Ireland has too many histories; she deserves a rest."